Smith College: Early history

 During the 1920s, two students at the college went missing: junior Alice Corbett disappeared on November 13, 1925, and was never found; freshman Frances Smith disappeared on January 13, 1928—her body was recovered from the Connecticut River months later.

 By 2010, the school had 2,600 undergraduates on campus and 250 students studying elsewhere.
 The campus landscape now encompasses 147 acre and includes more than 1,200 varieties of trees and shrubs.
 Smith is the largest privately endowed college for women in the United States.

 United States Naval Reserve Midshipmen's School

 The United States Naval Reserve Midshipmen's School at Smith College was training grounds for junior officers of the Women's Reserve of the U.S. Naval Reserve (WAVES) and was nicknamed "USS Northampton".
 On August 28, 1942, a total of 120 women reported to the school for training.

 21st century

 In April 2015, the faculty adopted an open-access policy to make its scholarship publicly accessible online.

 On September 15, 2022, the Board of Trustees announced Sarah Willie-LeBreton had been selected as the 12th president of Smith College, effective July 1, 2023.

 In June 2025, a conservative watchdog group sued the school for alleged Title IX violations, arguing that the school's policy of admitting transgender women but not transgender men discriminated against biological females who changed genders.

+In March and April 2026, some 50 Smith College students, led by Students for Justice in Palestine (SJP), were involved in protests that included the unauthorized encampment and occupation of College Hall, the main administrative building on campus, demanding that the college divest its endowment from companies they said were linked to weapons used by Israel in the Gaza conflict.
+College administrators granted SJP a meeting with the college president in exchange for ending the encampment and later rejected the divestment proposal, citing a lack of mission alignment, societal impact, and community consensus, alongside a negative financial impact concern.